Death toll in Florida collapse rises to 4; 159 still missing - News Break

 “We do not have a resource problem, we have a luck problem,” he said.

-Officials said they still don’t know exactly how many residents or visitors were in the building when it fell, but they were trying to locate 159 people who were considered unaccounted for and may or may not have been there.

-Flowers left in tribute decorated a fence near the tower, and people awaiting news about the search watched from a distance, hands clasped and hugging.
-Congregants prayed at a nearby synagogue where some members were among the missing.

-On the beach near the collapsed structure, visitor Faydah Bushnaq of Sterling, Virginia, knelt and scratched “Pray for their souls” in the sand.
+Nearby, visitor Faydah Bushnaq of Sterling, Virginia, knelt on the beach and scratched “Pray for their souls” in the sand.

 “We were supposed to be on vacation, but I have no motivation to have fun,” Bushnaq said.
 “It is the perfect time to say a prayer for them.”